autowarefoundation/autoware/planning/costmap_generator/README.md

 ### How to launch

-1. Write your remapping info in `costmap_generator.launch` or add args when executing `roslaunch`
+1. Execute the command `source install/setup.bash` to setup the environment

-2. Run `roslaunch costmap_generator costmap_generator.launch`
+2. Run `ros2 launch costmap_generator costmap_generator.launch.xml` to launch the node

 ### Parameters